michaelkirschbaum/diagnostics/README.md

+BUILD NUMBERING

+In order to ensure that we are numbering builds correctly, please find the attached build numbering schema for Android:

+<major>.<minor>.<subminor>

+Up until now now - we have simply increased from 0 to whatever (iterations), but moving forward, we want to show a proper schema.

+CURRENT DEMO APP BUILDS: 00.00.0xxx

+Where xxx = the current build ID.

+For the API version, we shall us:

+<major>.<minor>.<subminor> as well, however, only one digit shall be used for each:

+1.2.3 (current release iOS API version)

+As this is release of the v2.0 back-end, we shall use the following for our first public release.

+APP: 02.00.0xxx API: 2.0.x

 # About this Repository #

 This repository contains the build infrastructure for the iOS and Android REACT Native CARFIT applications.